 Cooking for Health Academy Program

 Alameda County Nutrition Services has partnered with community organizations to provide nutrition knowledge, food safety awareness, and cooking techniques by offering the Cooking for Health Academy (C4HA) since 2011.
-It’s our 10th anniversary year!
+2021 marks our 10th anniversary year!

 The goal is to educate and inform the community members on the benefits of taking action to increase fruit and vegetable intake and decrease sugar-sweetened beverage consumption.
 C4HA is designed for those who may have limited time and/or funds to learn and practice ways to provide healthful meals for themselves and their families.